206Dorian/urban-carnival/README.md

 Everything contained inside these parentheses are interpreted as a group of characters and not handled individually.
 In this case it is the end of the expression.

 ### Bracket Expressions
-Square brackets, or bracket expressions, `“[]”` match any single character from within the bracketed list.
+Square brackets, or bracket expressions, This is a bog one kids, buckel up!
+`“[]”` match any single character from within the bracketed list.
- For  `[a-f0-9]` it means that our search will find any string that contains “a,b,c,d,e,f” and “0,1,2,3,4,5,6,7,8,9” this is the big one kids!
-This is a result of the characters being separated by the hyphen which is not read as a character but is a part of the bracket expression syntax.
-We can see that immediately following the square brackets we have curly braces `“{}”` with a number inside `{6}`.
+ For  `[a-f0-9]` it means that our search will find any string that contains “a,b,c,d,e,f” and “0,1,2,3,4,5,6,7,8,9”   Because the characters are being separated by the hyphen which is not read as a character but is a part of the bracket expression syntax.

+  Immediately following the square brackets we have curly braces `“{}”` with a number inside `{6}`.
 This part of the expression is meant to limit the quantity of characters in the search.
 So, since we are looking for characters a-f and 0-9 we are also limiting the search to match a string of 6 characters.

 ### OR Operator